0x4248/notebook/source/content/01 Areas/Computer Science/2 Systems software/7/Functions of an Operating System.md

 - File management
 ### Memory management
 Memory management in an operating system allows for memory to be allocated efficiently
+#### Paging
+In order for the operating system to effectively manage the memory, the memory needs to be first divided into fixed size blocks.
+These blocks are called pages.

+#### Virtual memory
+Virtual memory is a memory management technique that allows for the execution of processes that may not be completely in memory.
+Virtual memory is a combination of RAM and disk space.

 ### Interrupts
 An interrupt is a signal from software or hardware that can trigger a function.
 ### Processor scheduling